auth0/docs/articles/design/using-auth0-with-multi-tenant-apps.md

 This is perhaps the simplest and most straightforward scenario, in which you simply add an `app_metadata` field for the tenant to [your metadata](/users/concepts/overview-user-metadata#metadata-usage), whatever identifier makes sense to you (such as `"tenant": "customer_12345"`).
 This method allows all of your users, despite what customer/tenant they belong to, to log in in one place with one user pool.
 You'll be able to check for this value in your application to sort users into the correct place after they login and are returned to your application.

-### Create separate Auth0 tenants to match each of your customer tenants
+### Create separate Auth0 tenants for each customer

 We recommend that you follow this approach only if you need to share access to the Auth0 Dashboard with individual customers.
 Otherwise, one of the above solutions is a more practical and easy to manage one than attempting to manage many Auth0 tenant dashboards, which is also not a scalable solution as your customer base grows.